infinitymdm/cs5783project/ieee/main.typ

 recipe which uses a greedy algorithm to include only those models which improve the recipe's performance against a test dataset.
 The authors of @model-soups apply this to transformer- based models.
 In this paper, we instead evaluate their approach with LDMs.

+The justification for doing this is that each each model used in the algorithms in @model-soups was that each model was fine-tuned from a base model such as ViT or ALIGN.
+Each model is fine-tuned with varying hyperparameters such as learning rate, batch_size, etc. This produces a wide range of models that all share the same "optimization trajectory".
+In theory, this places the models in a distribution around or towards a local minimum.

 Using their codebase, we duplicated their experiment as shown in @fig-soup-results.
 Computations were performed on an AMD Radeon 6900 XT.